I love my golden retriever, and I recently had a friend ask, “Is a golden retriever a good first dog?”

 In fact, there are few noticeable and noteworthy differences between the two breeds, and realistically both make great first dogs.

-However, my opinion is biased, and I would always say to go with a retriever.
+However, my opinion is biased, and I would always say to go with a Golden.

 I’ve always found golden retrievers to be an excellent breed to own, and are particularly good with families.

 They’re definitely one of the best first dogs to have, mainly because they’re so laid back and easy to train.

 They’re the perfect breed for learning how to look after a pet, which is why they’re so popular.

 However, as I’ve mentioned several times, this doesn’t mean they’ll be perfect for everyone.

 Make sure you do research first to see if the breed fits in with your lifestyle.